Still looking for another answer?

 Yes, our office is compatible with all Health and Flex Spending Accounts.
-We can accept a check from those accounts, process your HSA/Flex debit card directly (subject to our financial policies), or provide you with the precise invoice needed for full reimbursement.
+We can accept a check from those accounts, process your HSA/Flex debit card directly, or provide you with the precise invoice needed for full reimbursement.

 We offer individualized care and have a limited number of appointment times available.
 Unless you have a medical or family emergency (unforeseen work commitments don’t count), we ask for 24 hours’ notice to avoid a missed appointment fee.
 This also gives us a window of opportunity to offer your appointment time to someone else.

 Acupuncture can treat a wide assortment of health issues and diseases.
 According to The World Health Organization (WHO), Acupuncture is appropriate in the treatment of the following:

 – Colds and flu

 Ears, Eyes, Nose & Throat Disorders:

 – Ringing of ears

 – Sore throat